PavelSozonov/macos-socks-proxy-tunnel-autostart/README.md

 ## Prerequisite

-Configure SSH connection to your Linux server via SSH key (out of scope of this instruction).
+Configure the SSH connection to your Linux server using an SSH key (this is out of scope of this document).

-Assume that key is located at `/Users/<your-user>/.ssh/id_ed25519`
+Assume that the private SSH key is located at `/Users/<your-user>/.ssh/id_ed25519`

 ## Files